checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/regexp/RegexpOnString.md

 This is useful in order to ensure that Strings do not contain illegal content such as hard-coded host names, IP addresses, known user names, or improperly encoded characters.

+This check covers single String literals that appear anywhere in the source, and it also covers expressions which consist only of String literals concatenated with `+` (as those are going to be made into single String literals by the compiler).

 ### Properties